marizethpb/8-Week-SQL-Challenge/Case Study 1: Dany's Diner/sql_scripts.md

 ---
 ## 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+For this question, I modified the customer_points CTE by accounting for X20 on all products within 1 week of membership date, joining the members table to account for members only, and filtering the CTE results for specific date, which is january.
+I used the customer_points to sum all the points per member.

     WITH customer_points AS
     (